 - You have acne-prone skin (it may aggravate breakouts)

 - You’re looking for an oil with both moisturizing and anti-aging properties.

-Nope.
-Mineral oil is super moisturizing, very gentle even on sensitive skin and really cheap.
+Mineral oil isn’t dangerous.
+Quite the opposite: it’s super moisturizing, very gentle even on sensitive skin and really cheap.
 Just don’t expect it to do anything more than moisturizing your skin.

 Do you use mineral oil?
 Share your experience in the comments below.

 Get access to the “Pro Skincare Library” for exclusive skincare routine “cheat sheets” and tricks to help you navigate the beauty aisles jungle like a pro and immediately know what to pick off the shelves to achieve the gorgeous skin of your dreams - even when you’re drowning in an endless sea of skincare products.